David C. Russo

-David C. Russo (born October 8, 1953) is an American Republican Party politician, who served in the New Jersey General Assembly, where he represented the 40th legislative district from 1990 to 2017.
+David C. Russo (born October 8, 1953) is an American attorney and Republican Party politician, who represented the 40th legislative district in the New Jersey General Assembly from 1990 to 2017.

 Biography

-Russo was born in Jersey City.
+Born in Jersey City, and raised in Closter, New Jersey, Russo attended Bergen Catholic High School.
 He graduated with a B.A. from the College of William and Mary in history in 1975 and received a J.D. from Seton Hall University School of Law in 1978.

 Russo served as Attorney for the Borough of Bergenfield from 2002-2005 and served as attorney for Bergenfield's Zoning Board of Adjustment from 1988-1989.
 He was the Municipal Prosecutor for the Township of Wyckoff from 1987-1988 and served as an attorney for the Bergen County Office on Aging from 1986-1987.

-Having been admitted to the bar in 1979, he is a partner at the Teaneck law firm Russo and Russo.
+Having been admitted to the bar in 1979, he is a partner at the Teaneck law firm of Russo and Russo.
 He resides in Ridgewood with wife Rosemarie (née Adamiak) with whom he has two children.